 Newly-hired employees, newly-appointed managers, and managers of group companies take part in a compliance training specifically designed for their group once every year.
 Topics including introduction to compliance, information security, and harassment are delivered to each participant based on the participants’ needs.
 One-on-one trainings are provided to employees who are newly-assigned overseas as a part of risk management in a global business environment to ensure that they understand and comply with the country’s or region’s laws and regulations.

-Compliance Training Month (December to January, every year)
+Compliance Training Month (two months, every year)

 Activities for Corruption and Bribery Prevention